revision: 2026年3月25日 6:01:23

 OutOfMemoryError text

-- Your device is running low on internal storage, give it at least 5gb of free space
+- Your device is running low on internal storage, give it at least some free space like 6gb

-- You can try decreasing the amount of included patches and try patching again
+- You can also try decreasing the amount of included patches and try patching again

 > Why does it say that I have no root access when i try to install the patched app?